Jirka-Mayer/GermanLexicon/README.md

 ausgenommen     ausgenommen herausgenommen
 ```

+The extraction code is present in `app/extract_weak_vebs.py`.

 ### Nouns

 Nouns are extracted by taking words that are capitalized in the middle of a sentence.
 This means we don't get nouns at the beginning of a sentence, but that is not such a problem.
 We cannot take all capitalized words as-is, because proper nouns may have multiple words and it is therefore incorrect to mark each of their sub-words as a standalone noun (e.g. `Präsidenten George Bush`).

+The extraction code is present in `app/NounAdjectiveProcessor.py`.

 ### Adjectives

 Adjectives are extracted by taking the non-capitalized words that immediately precede nouns.
 These words are mostly articles (`der`, `ein`) or pronouns (`mir`, `diese`) or other closed classes that can be enumerated and filtered out.
 What remains are mostly adjectives, with a few numerals in between (numerals often behave like adjectives).

+The extraction code is present in `app/NounAdjectiveProcessor.py`.

 ### Adverbs